-A copy of the COA application form is available at the Planning office or online (www.knoxplanning.org).
+A copy of the COA application form is available at the City of Knoxville Planning office or online at Planning's website (knoxplanning.org).
 The applicant may also request a copy by e-mail attachment or fax.
 The application is to be used for all levels of work and is intended to provide Planning staff and the HZC with a thorough understanding of the proposed project.

 Specific submittal requirements depend on the nature of the proposed project but generally include sketches, photographs, and written descriptions of proposed work.
 Product samples and specifications on proposed materials and products may also be needed.
 Depending on the complexity of the proposed project, professional drawings or renderings may also be recommended to effectively inform the HZC about the project.

-The applicant must submit the completed and signed form, fee, and all supporting materials to Planning staff in advance of the HZC meeting.
-The COA application deadlines are available from Planning staff or on the Planning website.
+The applicant must submit the completed and signed form, fee, and all supporting materials to Planning staff several days in advance of the HZC meeting.
+The COA application deadlines are available from Planning staff or on the Planning's website.